 Obviously, anyone with a penchant for adult-themed content is probably not going to convert on a page that is not adult-themed.
 Don’t expect the conversion rate to go up.

 As Google indexes your site, it will take into consideration all the keywords that you use across the entire domain, then rank your site for relevant queries.
-Too much content or keywords that are unrelated will detract from the overall strength of the site in the SERPs.
+Too much content or keywords that are unrelated will detract from the overall strength of the site in the search engine results pages (SERPs).

 I recommend having a laser-like focus on your niche, and your niche only.
 Yes, you can find plenty of topics to write about in your niche.
 Just stay within your niche.